 - Assist the officer with further trouble shooting.

-- Refer the problem to the Life and Fire Safety Coordinator or their designee.
+- Refer the problem to the manager or their designee.

-Once the Life Safety Coordinator is notified of a problem the following courses of action will occur:
+Once the manager is notified of a problem the following courses of action will occur:

 - Offer further trouble shooting information for the on duty officer to pursue.